 There are a variety of ways to help equip your teen with the tools they need to survive the hardships of life and become more resilient against whatever may come their way.
 In doing so, they will be less susceptible to developing defiant behavior again in the future, and they will learn healthier ways of coping with emotional pain, letdowns, setbacks, disappointments, frustrations, etc.

-Defiant Teen Son/Daughter Parenting
+Parenting a Defiant Teen Son/Daughter

 It’s especially important for parents to pay close attention to their parenting habits and skills when their son or daughter is being defiant.
 Some parenting tips to help manage your defiant son or daughter include: